qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 ::

   EllipseMarker
+  FilledMarker
   FontMarker
+  GeometryGenerator
   SimpleMarker
   SvgMarker
   VectorField

-:class:`QgsSymbolLayerV2Registry` class manages a database of all available symbol layer types.
+:class:`QgsSymbolLayerRegistry` class manages a database of all available symbol layer types.

 To access symbol layer data, use its :func:`properties` method that returns a